regular/ssb-review-level/README.md

 This ensures that a) differnt documents don't overwrite each other's index entry, and b) later revisions of the same document *do* overwrite previous index entries. ssb-revisions makes sure that map is called in the correct (causal) order (newest last)

 #### `function`
-flumeview-level returns a function which follows the ssb-review pattern, enabling it to be installed into an instance of ssb-revisions.
+ssb-review-level returns a function which follows the ssb-review pattern, enabling it to be installed into an instance of ssb-revisions.

 ### `get(key, cb)`